FadingWinds/Fadingwinds.github.io/hexo/source/_posts/Blockchain ∥ 区块链/The-Chain-of-Blocks.md

 password:
 ---

-*A slightly different writing style for notes.
-Somehow it just feels right for Blockchain.
+**A slightly different writing style for notes.
+Somehow it just feels right for Blockchain.*

-[TOC]

 ### Chronicle